BeeswaxIO/beeswax-api/beeswax/tutorials/bid_models_cpi/README.md

 This tutorial has two parts:
 * In [Part 1](https://github.com/BeeswaxIO/beeswax-api/blob/master/beeswax/tutorials/bid_models_cpi/Part-1_Building-a-Model.md), we discuss ingesting and preparing log data and then generate our CPI model using SageMaker
 * In [Part 2](https://github.com/BeeswaxIO/beeswax-api/blob/master/beeswax/tutorials/bid_models_cpi/Part-2_Deploying-the-Model.md), we create a set of prediction files from our CPI model and then upload to Beeswax

+Full code for this tutorial can be found in the ["notebooks"](https://github.com/BeeswaxIO/beeswax-api/tree/master/beeswax/tutorials/bid_models_cpi/notebooks) folder in this repo.